 Empty or loaded, these unique cars are going to grab some attention on your layout.
 Take some time to go the extra mile on their details to really make them shine.
 Here are some simple additions to improve a Walthers HO model — techniques that will work on many models.

 10 of 12

 11 of 12

 The best part about modeling flatcars is their potential to become very interesting freight cars.
 To prove the point, follow this conversion of a simple flatcar kit with some weathering, extra details and a load recycled from an old printer.
-Total cost of this project - less than $10!
+The total cost of this project — less than $10!

 12 of 12